epicweb-dev/epic-stack/README.md

 Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.

+- **Create a Sentry account.** (Can be deferred to later)

+NOTE: this step is only required if you want to use Sentry for monitoring.

+Create a Sentry account with a Remix project [here](https://sentry.io/signup/?project_platform=javascript-remix)

+Copy the DSN from the code snippet to your `fly.toml` file in the `env` section and name it `SENTRY_DSN`.

 ### Connecting to your database